Intelligent-Instruments-Lab/iil.is/src/routes/news/i-play-the-textile.md

 <CaptionedImage
 src="news/sophie-textile-5393.jpeg"
-alt="Young woman working with textiles in a yellow lab."/>
+alt="Sophie Skach working with textiles at the lab"/>

 Let's play music with e-textiles!